Foothills Kiwanis Club

 Click here for the Foothills Kiwanis Tuition Scholarship application

 Coolest Dog on the Front Range Contest

 At 9 am on August 1, 2020 our club will host our annual 6-week contest fundraiser.
 For more information and to enter your COOL DOG, visit:

 All funds raised will support Kiwanis service projects, like Alert Service Dog for Kids and other youth-oriented in our community and the world.

 The Foothills Kiwanis "Alert-Dog Training Academy for Kids" program provides alert-dogs to children who have severe allergy reactions or diabetes that protects them by barking before eating something that can trigger a reaction or when their blood-sugar level is low.
 Click here to get more details about the alert-dog program and participating families, and how you can apply to receive an alert-dog for your child.

 Helping The Community

 Foothills Kiwanis has teamed up once again with Salvation Army for bell ringing.
-All donations will be used by the Salvation Army to help families in Boulder County.
-Last year Foothills Kiwanis helped raise $16,803 and provided over 200 hours of volunteer hours to Salvation Army.
+All donations will be used by The Salvation Army to help families in Broomfield and Boulder Counties.
+Last year Foothills Kiwanis helped raise $16,803 and provided over 200 hours of volunteer hours to The Salvation Army.